 I used some white, and some of my DIY Cement Easter eggs -check out the tutorial for them here.
 I also spray painted some of the white craft eggs with a matte black.
 For a few of them I added some pattern to plain the white craft eggs with a simple sharpie marker.

 My favourites are the black and white marble eggs.

 Check here to see a tutorial of how I made the Black and White Marble Easter Eggs, including a video.
 They’re so simple and are made from black and white nail polish.
 I added a string of fairy lights for a little added sparkle.

 Instead of flowers I used a some spring branches.
 This is actually magnolia and I’m hoping it will be blooming by Easter.

 They take about 4 weeks in the house to force, so you might want to pick some now too. 😉 In the between time while I wait for them to bloom, I love the rustic feel they give, and their fuzzy buds.
 I put them in a old vintage black enamelware coffee pot I found at the thrift store.
 And, I’ll be trying really hard to check the water every few days.

-Another fun DIY on the table, are these cement looking bunny rabbits.
+Another fun DIY on the table, are these cement looking bunny rabbits -click here for the tutorial.
 They’re actually inexpensive ceramic bunnies from the dollar store who got a makeover to look like cement.
-Watch for the tutorial on the blog next week.

 For the actual place settings, I kept things really simple.
 I used my everyday white dishes, and everyday water glasses.
 The Hearth and Hand napkins add a little pattern to the setting.
 The black cutlery is like the jewelry of the table and adds a little modern sophistication to my quirky Easter table.